10 Data Broker Statistics You Need to Know

 (Pro Publica)

-More than 1,400 "leading brands" give data brokers information from store loyalty cards.
-When you sign up for a store credit card or loyalty card at one of your favorite stores, the information you give is probably sold to a broker.
+More than 1,400 “leading brands” actively contribute to the data brokers’ pool by sharing information obtained from store loyalty cards.
+When you sign up for a store credit card or loyalty card at one of your favorite stores, the information you provide is often sold to a broker.
+This exchange allows brands to access valuable consumer data, as 89% of customers express loyalty towards brands that share similar values.

 It's important to know that, depending on where you sign up, you could be added to several different databases and share your information with other companies.